Tips for Teaching Middle School Writing

 5. Don’t be in a rush

 I’ve mentioned this a couple of times, but it bears repeating.
 You have time.
 A 6th grader still has 6 years of schooling ahead of them.
-They’re only half-way through the course.
+They’re only halfway through the course.
 Even an 8th grader has 4 years to master writing.
-Work consistently from the ground up.
+So take your time with middle school writing and work consistently from the ground up.
 Consistency will do more to produce good writers than any crash course.

 6. Chose interesting topics